mattpolito/paratrooper/README.md

 Our default deploy gets us most of the way, but maybe it's not for you--we've got you covered.
-Every deployment method sends a notification that can be captured and used in almost many way you can imagine.
+Every deployment method sends a notification that can be captured and used in almost any way you can imagine.

 For example, say you want to let [New Relic][] know that you are deploying and to disable your application monitoring.

-## Example Usage
+### Example Usage

 ```ruby
 # Gemfile